 Because I wasn’t ready for this set when I purchased them, I also need to make some more of my furniture wax.

-I needed a kick in the pants to get it done and it worked out for me.
+I needed a kick in the pants this works for me.
 Many of you are wanting the recipe, but I’m keeping this to self as not I still tweaking it.

-As for the finish, I went with a soft gray called Rocky Mountain by Country Chic Paint for the cabinet and a soft aqua by DecoArt called Vintage.
-Once the paint was done and it looked great, but…it needed something to give it a touch of charm.
+As for the finish, I went with a soft gray called Rocky Mountain for the cabinet and a soft aqua by DecoArt called Vintage.
+Once the paint cures and it looks great, however, it needed something to give it a touch of charm.